HarommelRabbid/LifeLua/README.md

 # LifeLua
-Lua interpreter for the PSVita
+Lua interpreter for the PSVita which combines ease with advanced features.